MUNYUI/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to Display the contents list of your current directory
+script to display the conents list of ypur current directory